CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

 6. UC Learning Center: http://lms.ucla.edu/

-   You will almost certainly have trainings regarding cybersecurity, workplace violence prevention, and so on that must be completed in this portal.
+   You will almost certainly have UCLA-mandated trainings regarding cybersecurity, workplace violence prevention, and so on that must be completed in this portal.

 7. UCLA Health trainings (requires AD/Mednet ID): https://uclahealth.csod.com/samldefault.aspx